Use case : Complex PVsyst scene

 We can clearly see the three zones

-This shows how fields follow the ground slope
+This shows how fields follow the ground slope.

 Interpretation and solution

-We will create the orientations directly from the shading scene selected objects, this way it will be easier to make sure that the good fields go in the good orientation.
+To solve this we will create the orientations directly from the shading scene selected objects, this way it will be easier to make sure that the good fields go in the good orientation.

 When the fields are selected, we right-click on one of them in the right-panel and select Create orientation from selection